aruizdealarcon/ipetikzmod/README.md

 **The code can be easily imported into LaTeX directly from the clipboard.**

-There is no need to handle files nor other elements, compared to ip2tikz.
+There is no need to handle files nor other elements, compared to ipe2tikz.

-This plugin copies the clean TikZ code directly to the clipboard.
+This plugin _copies_ the clean TikZ code directly to the clipboard.

-If you need to modify the code, you can do so: the code remains clean and intuitive.
+If you need to modify the TikZ code, you can do so: the code remains clean and readable.

 **The preamble needed in LaTeX is extremely small and is obtained with just two clicks.**